If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• High-efficiency (HE) washers use less water and energy compared to traditional washing machines.
+• High-Efficiency (HE) washers use up to 80% less water and 65% less energy than traditional top-loaders.

 High-Efficiency Washer